 There is plenty to fret about when you are running or on an agile team, but your measure of estimation should be one of them.
 In fact, despite what you may have heard from consultants or others, Scrum is not prescriptive about any particular estimation measure, let alone story points.
-Many practitioners support story points and it is been very in vogue for a while now, you should do whatever you and your team feels most comfortable with.
+Many practitioners support story points and it has been very in vogue for a while now, you should do whatever you and your team feels most comfortable with.

 The default use of an “estimate-driven” approach is pervasive in software development efforts.
 While estimates can be useful, it is worthwhile to scrutinize our use of estimates, and to seek better ways to manage the development of software when estimates are not appropriate.